fylein/fyle-integrations-interview-backend/README.md

 ### Your tasks
 1. Add missing APIs mentioned [here](./Application.md#Missing-APIs) and get the automated tests to pass
 2. Add a test for grading API
-3. Get the test coverage to XYZ% or above
+3. Get the test coverage to 83% or above

 ## Submission